 We are all familiar with activity coefficient plots in binary mixtures.
 If one component is not "happy" in another then the activity coefficient is high.
 The plot is generally in terms of mole fraction, x1 and the activity coefficient of an "unhappy" molecule 1 starts high at low x1 (because it's mostly escaping from molecule 2) falling to 1 when x1 approaches 1.
 Unfortunately, these plots of activity coefficient reveal very little about what is going on at the molecular level.

-This app take activity coefficient data and turns it into Kirkwood-Buff Integrals (KBI) from which is is easy to see what is happening at the molecular level.
+This app takes activity coefficient data and turns it into Kirkwood-Buff Integrals (KBI) from which is is easy to see what is happening at the molecular level.
+[The default is to plot the KBI with autoscaling.
+But sometimes it's useful to fix the scale to some convenient value to get an idea of the absolute values.]
 A large positive KBI indicates a higher-than-bulk concentration around a given molecule.
 The KBI can also be used to create graphs of "Excess Numbers", nij which say how many molecules more or less surround a given molecule at any given concentration compared to the bulk average number.
 A large excess number indicates local clustering typical of blends that are on the border of phase separation.
 We can also plot (though this involves some assumptions that are not part of pure thermodynamics) Δxij which is the change in local mole fraction (in the region of the first solvation shell).
 In some cases you can find that Δx + x is close to 1, i.e. the system is close to a pure liquid, i.e. to phase separation.

 The approach adopted here is based on the work of Dr Enrico Matteoli of CNR in Pisa.
 His landmark 1984 paper1 showed how illuminating it is to convert activity coefficients into KBIs and he subsequently developed the idea of showing the same data in terms of excess numbers nij and Δxij values (their meaning is discussed below).
 The datasets used were taken from the literature by Matteoli and coworkers and kindly provided for this app.
 His help and support in writing this app is warmly acknowledged.
 Any deviations from the published values are due to necessary simplifications for a real-world app.
 Going from activity coefficients to KBI requires a sophisticated Gibbs-Duhem compliant fitting curve.
 Even this can fail for some solvent pairs, in which case a second fitting option is automatically invoked.
 This double sophistication was all supplied and debugged by Dr Matteoli.
 Users should note that for simplicity the app omits the contribution from isothermal compressibility which, at a typical 1-3 cc/mole is negligible.

 In terms of experimental datasets you can currently choose Water with Methanol, Ethanol and Propanol from the combo box.
 Water-Ideal100 shows the expected Gij values from an ideal solvent of MWt=100.
-The t-BuOH and TMNO (trimethylamine N-oxide) data are from simulations (but they are quite good matches to experimental data) I ran in COSMOtherm and illustrate issues from my Solubility Science book.
+The t-BuOH dataset is from a simulation I ran in COSMOtherm and is discussed in my Solubility Science book.